skius/grabapl/grabapl/problems-testcases.md

 * Want to write to a node?
 The fact that you're setting its abstract value must be specified.
 * Add, delete a node?
 Specify it.
 * Add, delete, or modify an edge?
 Specify it.

+This is bad for coupling.
+We have modularity in the sense that functions with the same signature can be used interchangeably, but the signatures are so detailed that this is unlikely to happen often.

+**Signature Subtyping**: To make this slightly more bearable, we should allow signature subtyping.
+That is, we need some function that checks whether a signature can be used in place of another signature.

+For example, for `s1` functions to be used wherever `s2` functions are expected:
+1. `s1` must define _at least_ the same set of output nodes as `s2`.
+   * The output nodes must have the same name.
+   * The output nodes must have the same edges.
+   * The abstract values of `s1`'s output nodes and edges must be subtypes of `s2`'s output nodes.
+2. The abstract value changes of `s1` must be subtypes of the abstract value changes of `s2`.
+   * If `s2` says "Parameter node `a` will be set to `Object`", then `s1` can say that `a` will be set to `Object` or `String` or `Number`.
+   * If `s2` says `String` however, then `s1` cannot say `Object` or `Number`, since that would be a supertype.
+3. There must be fewer deletions in `s1` than in `s2`.
+   * If `s2` deletes node `a`, then `s1` can delete `a` or not delete it.
+   * If `s2` deletes edge `b -> c`, then `s1` can delete that edge or not delete it.

+It should be possible, in the operation builder, to manually turn the inferred signature into a supertype of the inferred signature.